 Changes to union rules

-Under the ISA, a union society's rules must state how they can later be amended.
+Under the ISA, a society's rules must state how they can later be amended.
 Any rule change is only valid once approved by the Registrar of Incorporated Societies.

 Registered office address